The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 It's possible if the trustee does one of the following:

 • Abandons the vehicle.
 Abandonment happens when money wouldn't be available for creditors after selling the property.
 The trustee must pay the loan, your exemption amount, sales costs, and the trustee's commission.
 If little or nothing remains, the trustee will abandon it.
-You'd get to keep it as long as you were current on the loan payment.
-For instance, in Sonya's example above, if Sonya's Harley were worth only $6,000, the trustee wouldn't get enough to warrant selling it and would likely abandon it.
+If you were current on the loan payment, you'd get to keep it.
+For instance, in Sonya's example above, if Sonya's Harley were worth only $6,000, the trustee wouldn't make enough to warrant selling it and would likely abandon it.

 • Agrees to let you buy the vehicle.
 You can file for bankruptcy and keep your car if you can afford to pay the trustee for the nonexempt vehicle equity.
 In Sonya's example, if she wanted to keep the Harley, she could likely negotiate a deal to pay the amount the creditors would receive minus anticipated sales costs.
 Many trustees simplify the process by letting filers pay 80% of the nonexempt equity amount.
 The trustee might even give Sonya a few months to pay.